tessgi/TessGiWebsite/content/pages/data-analysis/documentation.md

 The TESS Science Processing Operations Center (SPOC) at NASA Ames Research Center is developing a TESS data processing pipeline that will generate calibrated pixels and light curves, search for periodic transit events, and generate validation products for the transit-like features in the light curves.
 All TESS SPOC data products will be archived to the Mikulski Archive for Space Telescopes (MAST).

-A description of the SPOC pipeline can be found here: [Jenkins et al. 2016](http://adsabs.harvard.edu/abs/2016SPIE.9913E..3EJ).
+A description of the SPOC pipeline can be found here: [Jenkins et al., 2016](http://adsabs.harvard.edu/abs/2016SPIE.9913E..3EJ).
 A PDF version of the article can be downloaded [here](docs/jenkinsSPIE2016-copyright.pdf) provided acknowledgement of the full SPIE citation: Jenkins et al. 2016.
 "The TESS science processing operations center", Proc.
 SPIE 9913, Software and Cyberinfrastructure for Astronomy IV, 99133E (August 8, 2016); [doi:10.1117/12.2233418](http://dx.doi.org/10.1117/12.2233418)

 The SPOC pipeline is based on the Kepler Science Processing Pipeline which is documented [here](http://adsabs.harvard.edu/abs/2010ApJ...713L..87J), and references therein.